Update: The Dell Inspiron 13 7000 has been usurped by another business and college-ready laptop, the Lenovo ThinkPad X1 Yoga. Read on to find out why!

 Dell's latest Ultrabook is a masterpiece ahead of the curve

-The Dell XPS 13 isn't just an astonishingly thin and light laptop, it's a revolution in design.
-Fitting a 13.3-inch screen into a 11-inch laptop frame is no small feat, however, Dell has pulled off a miracle creating a nearly borderless Infinity display.
-This is also one powerful and long lasting machine powered by Intel's latest Skylake processors, all while coming in at a very affordable starting price.
+The Dell XPS 13 is, bar none, the best laptop you can buy today.
+It features a revolutionary design that's astonishingly thin and light.
+Fitting a 13.3-inch screen into an 11-inch frame is no small feat; however, Dell has pulled off a miracle creating a nearly borderless Infinity display.
+It's a powerful and long lasting machine even by today's Ultrabook standards.
+The XPS 13 comes outfitted with Intel's latest Skylake processors plus lighting, quick storage and memory, all while coming in at a very affordable starting price.
 For these reasons, it easily takes the top slot as the best Ultrabook, the best Windows laptop and the best overall laptop.

 Read the full review: Dell XPS 13